 From there, he pointed out that he wouldn’t support older buildings being made accessible if they didn’t need to be made accessible.
 He also started making assumptions about who I plan to vote for and who I support in the Dayton elections.

 Let’s get real.
-I am a person in a wheelchair, so anyone discussing legislation about things pertinent to disability is going to get my attention.
+I am a wheelchair user, so anyone discussing legislation about things pertinent to disability is going to get my attention.
 At the same time, one single position isn’t going to make me vote one way or the other.
 I have several issues I look to find politicians agree with me on or disagree with me on before weighing in on who deserves my vote.
 I attempted to explain this to Mr. Esrati.
 I also pointed out that I was using his own words.

 He was also referencing a post I put on my public wall.
 I mentioned our discussion on my wall and that I was: